DZuz14/react-hooks-gallery/README.md

 # React Hooks Photo Gallery

 Example of a photo gallery built with React Hooks.
 Responsive & more advanced version coming soon.
+Please be aware this is just an example, you would want to load images that were optimized for specific screen sizes.
+The one's in the demo are just large ones by default.

 ## Use